Give your budget a second to breathe

 questions

-As long as the terms of the HomeSafe Second reverse loan and any first lien loan are met, a reverse second mortgage does not have to be repaid until the home is no longer the primary residence of at least one borrower or the home is sold.
+As long as the terms of the HomeSafe Second loan and any first lien loan are met, a reverse second mortgage does not have to be repaid until the home is no longer the primary residence of at least one borrower or the home is sold.

 Usually, the last surviving borrower or their estate sells the home to repay the loan(s).
 Existing liens may also be repaid from other assets, proceeds from a life insurance policy, or a loan refinance subject to any first lien loan-related restrictions.

-You can roll most of the up-front costs into the loan, so out-of-pocket expense can be minimized, and you can reduce your costs by taking a lower amount of proceeds that are available to you.
-We will give you a detailed cost breakdown and explain the different interest and pricing options available.
+You can roll most of these upfront costs into the HomeSafe Second loan, so your out-of-pocket expense is minimal.
+You can further reduce your loan costs by taking a lower amount of proceeds than are available to you.

-As a reverse second mortgage borrower, you can enjoy all the benefits a reverse mortgage can bring to your life, including making no monthly mortgage payments on the reverse mortgage.
-However, you must, continue to live in the home as your primary residence, pay your homeowner’s insurance, real estate taxes, and any applicable HOA or condominium assessments and fees, keep your first mortgage current when permitted by law, maintain your home, and comply with the obligations in the security instruments.
+You must continue to live in the home as your primary residence, pay your homeowner’s insurance, real estate taxes, and any applicable HOA or condominium assessments and fees, keep your first mortgage current when permitted by law, maintain your home, and comply with the obligations in the security instruments.

-You may also be concerned that you could somehow lose your home if you obtain a reverse mortgage.
-The reverse lender will not be able to foreclose on your home, even if the unpaid balance exceeds the value of your home as long as you continue to manage your responsibilities: live in the home as your primary residence, pay your property taxes, homeowner’s insurance, flood insurance (when applicable), HOA dues, maintain your home, and meet all of the first-lien mortgage obligations (when permitted by state law).
-If you do not meet these obligations, the loan servicer will attempt to contact you to resolve the situation.
-We highly recommend you keep an open line of communication with the servicer when any issues arise.
+So long as you maintain your responsibilities as a HomeSafe Second borrower, a reverse lender will not be able to foreclose on your home, even if the unpaid balance exceeds the value of your home.
+These responsibilities include living in the home as your primary residence, paying your property taxes, homeowner’s insurance, flood insurance (when applicable), and HOA dues, as well as maintaining your home and meeting all of the first-lien mortgage obligations (when permitted by state law).

 Ready to Get Started?